firebolt-db/godocs/docs/Guides/security/rbac.md

 CREATE USER user1 WITH ROLE=role1;
 CREATE USER user2 WITH ROLE=role2;

-CREATE TABLE t (a int); -- executed by user1
+CREATE TABLE base_table (a int); -- executed by user1
-CREATE VIEW v AS SELECT * FROM t; -- executed by user1
+CREATE VIEW view_over_base_table AS SELECT * FROM base_table; -- executed by user1

-GRANT SELECT ON v TO role2;
+GRANT SELECT ON VIEW view_over_base_table TO role2;
-REVOKE SELECT ON t FROM role2;
+REVOKE SELECT ON TABLE base_table FROM role2;

+SELECT * FROM base_table; -- executed by user2, fails with an authorization error
-SELECT * FROM v; -- executed by user2, successfully
+SELECT * FROM view_over_base_table; -- executed by user2, successfully

 REVOKE USAGE ON SCHEMA public FROM role1;
--- role1 no longer has no access to the table due to missing schema usage privileges SELECT * FROM v; -- executed by user2 and fails because the view owner's role1 cannot access table t
+-- role1 no longer has no access to the table due to missing schema usage privileges SELECT * FROM view_over_base_table; -- executed by user2 and fails because the view owner's role1 cannot access table t
 ```